parcel-bundler/website/src/configuration/plugin-configuration.md

 If you're curious how this can be achieved without a deeper integration with Parcel core:

-`@parcel/transformer-inline-string` marks the asset to be an inlined asset. `@parcel/packager-js` then inlines this inline bundle (as a string `"${contents}"`).
-This inline bundle was previously processed by `@parcel/optimizer-data-url`, which encodes the JS code into a data url.
+`@parcel/transformer-inline-string` marks the asset as an inlined asset. `@parcel/packager-js` then inlines this inline bundle (as a string `"${contents}"`).
+This inline bundle was previously processed by `@parcel/optimizer-data-url`, which encoded the JavaScript code into a data url.

 {% endnote %}